Key Man Insurance: Protecting Your Business, Profits, and Livelihood

-If you used a term policy, you’d have low-cost premiums, but you would only have coverage for the duration of the policy.
-The term coverage would only serve one use; that is, to cover business costs if you lose your key employee.
+If you used a term life insurance policy, you’d have low-cost premiums, but you would only have coverage for the duration of the policy.
+The term life insurance coverage would only serve one use; that is, to cover business costs if you lose your key employee.

 If you used a permanent life insurance policy, you’d not only have an insurance payout for any time you may lose your key person; you’d also build up cash value.

 In our opinion, the best type of policy you could use would be whole life insurance.
 This tool would be a high cash value,

 Extras to Supercharge Your Key Man Insurance

 To put the most distance between you and insolvency, get a key person policy that performs best in the widest range of circumstances.

 What if your key employee becomes disabled, rendering them unable to work?
 Your business could still suffer financial loss, at a time when the risk of the key employee dying is heightened.

-We recommend adding a Waiver of Premium Rider for total disability on your whole life policy for Key Man Insurance.
+We recommend adding disability insurance (Waiver of Premium Rider) for total disability on your key man life insurance policy.
 This option makes the insurance company the premium payor if your key employee becomes completely disabled.
 This keeps the life insurance policy and your peace of mind intact.

 And what if your key employee left your company to work for someone else, and you filled their position?
-You would want to make sure the life insurance is transferrable.
+You would want to make sure the key man life insurance is transferrable.
 Adding the Business Exchange Rider allows you to move the policy from one key person to another without starting a new policy and resetting your cash values.

 Your Next Step to Key Man Insurance